un-ts/mini-shiki/README.md

 Patch versions will generally be the same as Shiki, but may differ if adjustments are necessary to fix compatibility issues.

+## ESM / CommonJS

+This package is ESM, but does not use top level await, so may be `require`d in Node 23, or Node 20.17+ with the `--experimental-require-module` flag.

 ## Usage

 ```js